mluchettii/mkdocs-material-mluchetti/docs/docs/siem-edr/wazuh.md

 Agents are the endpoints that are monitored by Wazuh.

-1. Open the Wazuh console and click on the button that says 'Deploy a new agent'.
+1. Open the Wazuh console and click on the button that says **Deploy a new agent**.

 2. On the next screen, provide your system information and copy the installation command.
 It should look something like this: